 Did she tend to Lord Greenfield's room as well, when he was here that night?'

 'I believe so, sir!'

-Mr Whitby stared into the valet's eyes to observe his response to his audacious question, 'Did Miss Biggins always tend to his room, while he stayed in the hotel?'
+Mr Whitby stared into the porter's eyes to observe his response to his audacious question, 'Did Miss Biggins always tend to his room, while he stayed in the hotel?'

 'Oh, whenever he came to visit London!'